Rouzaire/Kernel_Classification/README.md

 * The actual classification is taken care of by the *[SVC algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html)* of the Python *sklearn* library.
 This library is called through Julia thanks to the *[PyCall Julia package](https://github.com/JuliaPy/PyCall.jl/)*.
 This library exports a soft-margin algorithm, which can emulate a hard-margin SVM if the cost C >> 1 (set to 1E10 in the code), completely prohibiting misclassification during training.
      * The charges (α dual coefficients of the support vectors) are delivered by the `dual_coef_` attribute of the Python classifier.
 Note that they are signed.
-     * The distances between nearest support vectors is not supported by any native attribute/method : the function `rc` and `compute_rc` handle these calculations.
+     * The distances between nearest support vectors is not supported by any native attribute/method : the functions `rc` and `compute_rc` handle these calculations.

 * The code is designed to collect statistics by running M independent realisations.
 20 - 40 realisations should be sufficient for smooth curves and small standard deviation for most of problems.